 The dazzling, state-of-the-art arena is one of the world's largest domed structures, a fitting home for one of the National Football League's most valuable and enthralling franchises.
 The Lone Star State's long list of heroes ropes in tough frontiersmen and fiery politicians, and many a Dallas Cowboy also is ranked among this larger-than-life lot.
 For rabid North Texas sports buffs especially, the utterance of such names as Aikman, Meredith, Smith and Staubach unleashes a deluge of adoration for each of these seemingly superhuman athletes.
-On a national scale, the Cowboys' abundance of ratings-grabbing TV appearances earned them the enduring nickname “America's Team” over 3 decades ago, most likely infuriating hard-core rivals like the Washington Redskins and the San Francisco 49ers.
+On a national scale, the Cowboys' abundance of ratings-grabbing TV appearances earned them the enduring nickname “America's Team” over 3 decades ago, most likely infuriating hard-core rivals like the San Francisco 49ers.

 Construction of AT&T Stadium began in 2006, and the media buzz surrounding the five-time Super Bowl champs has only mounted since its completion in 2009.
 Polarizing team owner Jerry Jones asserts he built the $1 billion-plus palace for the fans.
 Still, while standing-room-only “party passes” can be scooped up for just $29, it's all about the Benjamins for those who want to watch the ‘Boys in blue and silver-grey from a premium seat.
 Even more luxurious digs, like Hall of Fame level suites, 21 rows from the field, likewise cost a pretty penny—not to mention the pricey concessions, though, truth be told, the vendors here don't dole out your typical stale stadium fare.
 Instead, event goers chow down on everything from Kobe beef patties to vegetarian nachos topped with sweet corn and guacamole.